harnold8/Plot_Scripts/spectra_julia/README.md

-jupyter notebook in Julia.
-Plotting script for the "Energy Plots" in final_plot.pdf
+A Jupyter notebook in Julia.
+The script generates the subplots in the "Energy Plots" of final_plot.pdf, by analyzing simulation data